Sparks Fly Over Hunter's Laptop, Twitter Files at Hearing

 "We just saw this with the COVID lab-leak theory," Taibbi testified.
 "Many of the institutions we're now investigating initially labeled the idea that COVID came from a lab 'disinformation' and a conspiracy theory.
 Now apparently, even the FBI takes it seriously."

-Democrats on the subcommittee complained that another of Tiabbi's reports dropped just ahead of the meeting and they weren't given access to it, The Hill reported.
+Democrats on the subcommittee complained that another of Taibbi's reports dropped just ahead of the meeting, and they weren't given access to it, The Hill reported.

 Plaskett at one point described Taibbi and Shellenberger as "so-called journalists," to which Taibbi pointed to his multiple journalism awards and list of New York Times bestselling books.